Our Customers Have Spoken: EOSDIS Continues to Provide High Levels of Satisfaction

 Survey respondents self-identifying themselves as university students (35%) and Earth science researchers (32%) were the most common EOSDIS data users, followed by university professors (15%) and the general public (13%).
 The most common areas of respondent data interest are consistent with previous years: land and atmosphere, followed by biosphere, ocean, and near real-time (NRT) applications.

 ACSI survey respondents are asked to evaluate their experience with the specific DAAC or DAACs from which they receive data and products.
-As might be expected by the reported areas of interest, the Land Processes DAAC (LP DAAC) was the most frequently cited DAAC for evaluation (38%).
+As might be expected by the reported areas of interest, NASA's Land Processes DAAC (LP DAAC) was the most frequently cited DAAC for evaluation (38%).

 CSI scores were computed for each DAAC based on individual DAAC survey responses.
-Oak Ridge National Laboratory (ORNL) DAAC received the highest CSI score (80), with all other DAACs receiving CSI scores in the 70s.
-The only DAACs with CSI changes of more than two points from 2014 are Alaska Satellite Facility (ASF) DAAC (+4), Global Hydrology Research Center (GHRC) DAAC (-7), Level-1 and Atmosphere Archive and Distribution System (LAADS) DAAC (-4), and Physical Oceanography DAAC (PO.DAAC) (-3).
+NASA's Oak Ridge National Laboratory (ORNL) DAAC received the highest CSI score (80), with all other DAACs receiving CSI scores in the 70s.
+The only DAACs with CSI changes of more than two points from 2014 are NASA's Alaska Satellite Facility (ASF) DAAC (+4), Global Hydrology Research Center (GHRC) DAAC (-7), Level-1 and Atmosphere Archive and Distribution System (LAADS) DAAC (-4), and Physical Oceanography DAAC (PO.DAAC) (-3).
 As noted by CFI Group, respondents’ Likelihood to Recommend the DAAC they dealt with to a colleague (86) and Likelihood to Use the Services Provided by the DAAC in the Future (88) remain very high.
 For individual DAAC scores dating back to the first EOSDIS ACSI survey in 2004, please visit the ACSI Reports page on the Earthdata website.